Exact Convergence Rates of the Neural Tangent Kernel in the Large Depth Limit: Experiments

 \subsection{Behaviour of $K^L$ as $L$ goes to infinity}

-Proposition \ref{prop:ordered_chaotic_ntk} and Theorems \ref{thm:ntk_eoc} and \ref{thm:ntk_residual} give theoretical convergence rates for quantities of the form $\big|\kappa^L - \kappa^{\infty}|$.
-We illustrate these results in Figure \ref{fig:convergence_rate}.
-Figure \ref{fig:convergence_rate_eoc} shows a convergence rate of approximately order $L^{-1}$ for ReLU and Tanh.
-Recall that for Tanh the exact rate is $\mathcal{O}(\log(L) L^{-1})$, the logarithmic factor is the reason why the gap is increasing between ReLU and Tanh curves.
-With NTK training, Tanh performs better than ReLU for depth $L=30$ (see Table \ref{table:test_accuracies}), which might be partially explained by this $\log(L)$ factor.
-Figure \ref{fig:convergence_rate_ord} demonstrates that this convergence occurs at an exponential convergence rate in the Ordered phase for both ReLU and Tanh, and Figure \ref{fig:convergence_rate_res} shows the convergence rate in the case of FFNN with residual connections.
-As predicted by Theorem \ref{thm:ntk_residual}, the convergence rate $\mathcal{O}(L^{-1})$ is independent of the parameter $\sigma_w$ in that case.
-Figure \ref{fig:ntk_decomposition} shows the normalized eigenvalues of the NTK of a FFNN on 2D sphere.
-On the Ordered phase, the eigenvalues converge quickly to zero as we increase the depth, while with an EOC initialization, the eigenvalues converge to zero at a slower rate.
-For $L=300$, the NTK on the EOC is 'richer' than the NTK on the Ordered phase, in the sense that the bulk of the eigenvalues is still not relatively important.
-This reflects directly on the RKHS of the NTK, and allows the NTK regime solution to be 'richer' in the sense that it is a combination of different eigenfunctions of the NTK, and not only one as in the Ordered phase (the one that corresponds to the largest eigenvalue).
-This confirms findings from proposition \ref{prop:ordered_chaotic_ntk} and theorem \ref{thm:ntk_eoc}.
+Proposition \ref{prop:ordered_chaotic_ntk}, and Theorems \ref{thm:ntk_eoc} and \ref{thm:ntk_residual} show that the NTK (or scaled NTK) converges to a trivial kernel.
+Figure \ref{fig:ntk_decomposition} shows the normalized eigenvalues of the NTK of an FFNN on 2D sphere.
+In the Ordered phase, the eigenvalues converge quickly to zero as the depth grows, while with an EOC initialization, the eigenvalues converge to zero at a slower rate.
+For $L=300$, the NTK in the EOC is `richer' than the NTK in the Ordered phase, in the sense that the small eigenvalues with EOC are relatively much bigger than those with the Ordered phase intialization.
+This reflects directly on the RKHS of the NTK, and allows the NTK regime solution to be more expressive since it is a linear combination of the eigenfunctions of the NTK.